-Conclusions.- We study three kagome-strip materials, $Cs_2KV_3F{12}$, $Rb_2NaTi_3F{12}$, and $Cs_2NaTi_3F{12}$ by density functional theory and numerical-diagonalization calculations.
-The S = 1/2 Hamiltonians revealed by density functional theory based energy mapping indicate that the changes in the alkali metal spacers tune the materials between one- and two-dimensional magnetic behavior.
+Conclusions.
+We study three kagome-strip materials, Cs2KTi3F12, Rb2NaTi3F12, and Cs2NaTi3F12, by density functional theory and numerical-diagonalization calculations.
+The $S = \frac{1}{2}$ Hamiltonians revealed by density functional theory based energy mapping indicate that the changes in the alkali metal spacers tune the materials between oneand two-dimensional magnetic behavior.
 We can show that $Rb_2NaTi_3F{12}$ approximately realizes an anisotropic Δ chain, and $Cs_2NaTi_3F{12}$ is close to an isotropic Δ chain.
 Thus, we have demonstrated that these two materials are very close to realizing important one-dimensional quantum spin systems.
 Our theoretical results concerning the magnetization curves agree well with experimental results reported in Ref.
-7. Since the present systems reveal a quasi-one-dimensionality in the two-dimensional lattices, the DMRG technique, which was successfully used in Refs.
-18 and 21 on related problems, could provide us with valuable information on the systems.
-By predicting the behaviour at higher magnetic fields, we hope to inspire further experimental studies.
+[7].
+By revealing the underlying Hamiltonian, several features of the measured magnetization curves are clarified.
+Since the present systems reveal a quasi-one-dimensionality in the two-dimensional lattices, the DMRG technique, which was successfully used in Refs.
+[18,21] on related problems, could provide valuable additional information.
+By predicting the behavior at higher magnetic fields, we hope to inspire further experimental studies.